arunmalik1/arunmalik1/README.md

 ### About Me

+After graduating high school I entered the work force in the hospitality business.
+After 25 years of service I decided to go back to college, where I discovered my love for economics and data science.

-My name is Arun Malik and I discovered my love for data while working in hospitality where I used customer feedback, sales reports and inventory management to increase profitability.
+I used the data from customer feedback, sales reports and inventory management to increase profitability.
 Hospitality taught me problem-solving skills, attention to detail and the ability to communicate with all stakeholders.
-My goal is to continue to grow my skills and help businesses increase efficiency.
+I look forward to helping businesses achieve their goals with data.

 ### What I'm up too: